CALL in a FLYOVER

 We engaged Tool of North America as our production partner and I was retained as the Motion Director on the project filling out a 3 person agency team with an ACD and Project Manager on the SRF side.

 After leading the script revisions, storyboarding, logistics, and casting- negotiating the needs of both a layered client approval process and a meticulous production house- we scouted locations remotely with director Alec Helm and located a retired F-15 fighter jet that became the visual focal point of the video and eventually the entire experience.
-The client's uncompromising push for authenticity drove our decision to cast all retired military pilots (all USAA members), and utilize a series of pre-pro and on site military consultants who helped us pick apart every detail of our script, wardrobe, props, aircraft, sets, and even the principal pilot's right-level-of-cocky-fighter-pilot-saunter, right down to wrap.
+The client's uncompromising push for authenticity drove our decision to cast all retired military pilots, with a Top Gun graduate as our lead (all USAA members), and utilize a series of pre-pro and on site military consultants who helped us pick apart every detail of our script, wardrobe, props, aircraft, sets, and even the principal pilot's right-level-of-cocky-fighter-pilot-saunter, right down to wrap.

 The shoot, on location in Chino, CA, took place on the tarmac of an active airfield to captured the kinetic energy and visceral anticipation needed to inject the experience with the excitement and emotional weight it needed.

 Parallel to a dev team racing an aggressive delivery date, I oversaw the initial edit before moving on to the intensive, truncated post process.
 Working closely with LA's Shed, almost every shot required cinema quality CG and VFX work.
 Tasks like removing background elements, making worn military equipment look new, adding 3D fighter jets to some scenes, and manufacturing other scenes from the ground up had to take place in line with curve-balls and edit tweaks trickling in from the large review team.
 Woven into this process was the audio work cycle, composing the score to iterative changes before final sound design, VO sessions, and mix.